tejeshwarsharma2018/ai-model-picker/README.md

 - One for **code generation or debugging**
 - One for **private, local workflows**

-This mindset treats AI not as a single assistant, but as a *team of coworkers* — each with different talents.
+This mindset treats AI not as a single assistant, but as a *team of coworkers*, each with different talents.
-The benefit: you get better results while reducing unnecessary subscriptions fatigue.

 ### **Why this matters for this tool**